 Mr Reiz represents high net worth individuals and clients who are in the public eye such as substantial companies, athletes and musicians, as well as professionals being investigated by regulatory authorities.

 Mr Reiz also recently defended a man acquitted of murder and manslaughter following a shooting at Tottenham Cemetery.
-He is presently representing a defendant charged with the joint enterprise murder by shooting of a property developer in East London; he acts for one of four defendants facing charges of murder, kidnapping and robbery following an incident in Southport; and another defendant charged with the murder of a man during the course of public disorder in Reading.
+He is presently representing a defendant charged with the joint enterprise murder by shooting of a property developer in East London; he acted for one of four defendants facing charges of murder, kidnapping and robbery following an incident in Southport; and another defendant charged with the murder of a 16 year old boy in a group attack.